csapoadam/adamsfusions/docs/_posts/2022-08-30-freemonads.markdown

 {% endhighlight %}

 First, let's consider *Pure*.
-Since in native Javascript at least, we don't have the option of creating algebraic data types, we can implement a *type()* function to be able to query the variant we are working with.
+Since in native Javascript at least, we don't have the option of creating algebraic data types, we can implement a *type()* function to be able to query the variant we are working with at any given time.
 The canonical functions, *map()* and *flatMap()* operate exactly as one would expect.
-In the case of *flatMap()*, the flatmapped function g will take care of wrapping the result into a new free monad, so we don't need to do this explictly as in the case of *map()*. *toString()* will be useful for printing the Pure object to the console, and *run()* will be necessary if we want to get back the value *x* that is stored inside the Pure object.
+In the case of *flatMap()*, the flatmapped function g will take care of wrapping the result into a new free (or whatever) monad, so we don't need to do this explictly as in the case of *map()*. *toString()* will be useful for printing the Pure object to the console, and *run()* will be necessary if we want to get back the value *x* that is stored inside the Pure object.

 The case of *Suspend* is less trivial.
 Remember, in this case, we are working not only with some data *x* (whatever that may be), but also with some transformations we already want to carry out on *x* (represented by *f*).
 So, if we wanted to *run()* the Suspend object, we would have to call *f(x)*.
 If we wanted to map or flatmap a second function, *g*, onto the Suspend object, the way to go would be to return a new Suspend object that still encapsulates the same data, along with a new transformation that somehow represents a composition of the original transformation and the second transformation, *g*.
-But recall that in the case of *map()*, we do not expect *g* to wrap its result into the same structure that is returned by the original *f*, therefore, we need to map *g* onto *f(x)*.
-By contrast, in the case of *flatMap()*, we can flatmap *g* onto the output of *f* and be sure that we will obtain an analogous type.
+But recall that in the case of *map()*, we do not expect *g* to wrap its result into a functor or monad (rather, it is expected to operate at the level of the data, *x*); therefore, we need to map *g* onto *f(x)* (this is the preferred solution since we do not know in advance what kind of functor or monad *f(x)* is going to return).
+By the same reasoning, in the case of *flatMap()*, we can flatmap *g* onto the output of *f*.

-Of course, in both cases, we would have to make sure that *f(x)* will return a type that has a *map(g)* or *flatmap(g)* function, respectively, and that the type of *g* conforms to either of those functions; othrewise the chain of computations would break down.
+Of course, in both cases, we would have to make sure that *f(x)* will return a type that has a *map(g)* or *flatmap(g)* function, respectively, and that the signature of *g* conforms to either of those functions; otherwise the chain of computations would break down.
 To help guarantee this, for the purposes of our later examples, let's create a basic monadic wrapper that can encapsulate any basic value as follows:

 {% highlight javascript %}
 const Id = x =>